Leechburg Area School District

 Leechburg Area School District operates just two schools: David Leech Elementary School and Leechburg Area Middle/High School.

 The high school building was originally built in 1922, and the elementary building in 1955.
 Both school facilities underwent a major renovation in the mid-1990s.
 This work combined the separate elementary and high school buildings into one building.
 The Baker building was also connected by using a sky walk.
 Afterward, it was possible to reach any part of the 3 buildings without traveling outside, increasing security and keeping students from having to cross a public road to get into the Baker Building.
 The renovation also included new doors that were not able to be opened from the outside during school hours.
-The renovation of the facilities cost approximately $12 million.
+The renovation of the facilities cost approximately $12 million.The district underwent another renovation in 2019 which included upgrades to the HVCAC system, more environmentally friendly lighting sources, and the installation of a turf field at the Veteran's Memorial Field and a makeover of the West Leechburg baseball field.
+A further renovation started in the summer of 2025 to finish the HVAC, boiler systems, and a few other minor projects.